wrightmat/dnd-eberron/other/Draconic Tribes.md

 **Goal**: Release Khyber
  - [ ]  Ally with House Phiarlan to maintain a presence of spies in Khorvaire.
 The Five Demesnes are located at Fairhaven in Aundair (Memory), Wroat in Breland (Motion), Flamekeep in Thrane (Music), Thaliost in Thrane (Shape), and Sharn in Breland (Shadow).

-† Some dragon tribes, such as the white dragons (least intelligent and mostly just territorial and ferocious) and the other gem dragons, don't have their own distinct plot progressions.
+### DM Notes

-### Tiamat
+* Some dragon tribes, such as the white dragons (least intelligent and mostly just territorial and ferocious) and the other gem dragons, don't have their own distinct plot progressions.

-Tiamat is essentially a representation of the evil eye, with the sphinxes acting as agents of apotropaic magic.
+* Tiamat is essentially a representation of the evil eye, with the sphinxes acting as agents of apotropaic magic.

 ### References